(FL 13 26 134 c.v.)

 Dr. Vance Whitaker of the University of Florida (UF) named the Florida Brilliance strawberry variety for its outstanding fruit quality.
 Its bright, medium red color, uniform conical shape and the attractive, glossy finish characterize the Florida Brilliance fruit.
 The variety stands out as one of the earliest, high yielding cultivars in the UF portfolio.

-The Florida Brilliance fruit has a beautiful, medium-red external color that appears very glossy thanks to its notably sunken seeds.
-The medium to large berries have a juicy texture and provide a good balance of sugars and acids similar to the Florida Fortuna variety.
-The average fruit size is slightly larger than that of the Florida Fortuna variety.
+Fruit of the Florida Brilliance strawberry variety has a beautiful, medium-red external color that appears very glossy thanks to its notably sunken seeds.
+The large berries have a juicy texture and provide a good balance of sugars and acids similar to the Florida Fortuna strawberry variety.
+The average fruit size is slightly larger than that of the Florida Fortuna.
 The fruit retains its size and broad, conic shape throughout the season.
-Producers reported no elongated fruit early in the season.
+Producers report no elongated fruit early in the season.

-Transplants are more robust than those of the Florida Fortuna variety.
+Transplants are more robust than those of the Florida Fortuna strawberry variety.
 This allows nursery men to dig the plants earlier to accomplish earlier planting dates.
-Runner production is slightly less than that of the Florida Fortuna variety.
+Runner production is slightly less than that of Florida Fortuna cultivar.